fchatterji/tournament-results/README.md

 ## Getting started

+To set up the project
-- To install the virtual machine environment, you will install Git, Virtual Box and Vagrant.
+- install Git, Virtual Box and Vagrant.
 Detailed installation instructions can be found here: https://www.udacity.com/wiki/ud197/install-vagrant
 - Download this tournament repository and place it in your /vagrant directory.

 In your terminal, run the following commands: